sigedu-org/website/_posts/2023-02-13-LANGLEARN-shared-task.md

   # [!] it is important to write a short summary if the post is too long (~several paragraphs)
   # [!] otherwise, the content below will be truncated to 280 characters on the news feed
   # [!] however, if the post is short enough (< 280 characters), you may disregard this option
-  "The EVALITA 2023 shared task on Language Learning Development (LANGLEARN) will be held in Parma, Italia (September 7th-8th 2023)."
+  "The shared task on Language Learning Development (LANGLEARN) will be held in Parma, Italia (September 7th-8th 2023)."
 toc: false
 published: true
 ---